ska-sa/spead2/doc/py-recv.rst

         will be logged, but there will not be an error.
       :param str interface_index: Index of the interface which will be subscribed, or 0 to let the OS decide.

+   .. py:method:: add_tcp_reader(port, max_size=DEFAULT_TCP_MAX_SIZE, buffer_size=DEFAULT_TCP_BUFFER_SIZE, bind_hostname='')

+      Receive data over TCP/IP.
+This will listen for a single incoming connection, after which no new connections will be accepted.
+When the connection is closed, the stream is stopped.

+      :param int port: TCP port number
+      :param int max_size: Largest packet size that will be accepted.
+      :param int buffer_size: Kernel socket buffer size.
+If this is 0, the OS default is used.
+If a buffer this large cannot be allocated, a warning will be logged, but there will not be an error.
+      :param str bind_hostname: If specified, the socket will be bound to the first IP address found by resolving the given hostname.

+   .. py:method:: add_tcp_reader(acceptor, max_size=DEFAULT_TCP_MAX_SIZE)

+      Receive data over TCP/IP.
+This is similar to the previous overload, but takes a user-provided socket, which must already be listening for connections.
+It duplicates the acceptor socket, so the original can be closed immediately.

+      :param socket.socket acceptor: Listening socket
+      :param int max_size: Largest packet size that will be accepted.

    .. py:method:: add_udp_pcap_file_reader(filename)